 On December 15, 2016, we entered into a purchase agreement, or the Cambridge Purchase Agreement, with Cambridge Equities, L.P., an entity affiliated with our Chairman and CEO Dr. Patrick Soon-Shiong, or Cambridge, to issue and sell \$10.0 million in aggregate principal amount of Senior Convertible Notes in a private placement pursuant to an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) of the Securities Act.
 The Cambridge Purchase Agreement includes customary representations, warranties and covenants by us and customary closing conditions.
-As of December 31, 2017, the total principal and interest outstanding on the note amounted to \$7.9 million.
+The accrued and unpaid interest on the Convertible Notes held by Cambridge was \$24 thousand at December 31, 2019, as part of current related party payables, net on the Consolidated Balance Sheets.